 Are practices required to obtain patient consent?

 In accordance with National Health and Medical Research Council (NHMRC) guidelines, a waiver of patient consent has been granted by the ethics committee.
 This means that individual patient consent is not required prior to the extraction of the de-identified data.
-Patients do, however, have the option to ‘opt-out’ of participation (see next section).
+Patients have the right to withdraw and can easily do so by informing general practice staff.

 It is good practice for GPs or practice staff to inform new patients when they first collect their personal information, that de-identified patient information from the practice is used for audit, accreditation and research purposes.